Esri/arcgis-runtime-samples-ios/arcgis-ios-sdk-samples/Analysis/Viewshed (GeoElement)/README.md

 # Viewshed (GeoElement)

-Analyze the viewshed for an object (GeoElement) in a scene.
+Analyze the viewshed for an object (geo element) in a scene.

 ![Viewshed (GeoElement)](viewshed-geoelement.png)